It is our desire to present a first class contest for dance/drill teams. Below we have listed contest rules and

 NO SPECIAL EFFECTS!
 This includes smoke, hay,

-raffia, pyrotechnics, confetti, baby powder, etc. Call our office if you need clarification.
+raffia, pyrotechnics, confetti, baby powder, nor any form of liquid, etc. Call our office if you need clarification.
 Any damages

 done to the facility will become responsibility of the violating team.
 Penalties or disqualification will be issued to teams violating